katsar0v/WP-Theme-Boilerplate/README.md

 This theme is ready to be installed.
 Feel free to copy the theme inside your `wp-contents/themes` folder or just zip it and upload it via the dashboard.

+#### License

+This theme, as any other WordPress theme or plugin is licensed under the GPL.